Ordisoftware/Hebrew-Calendar/README.md

 - The Parashah of the week in indicated in Shabat cases of the visual calendar and in the navigation window.
 - The visual calendar and the navigation window indicates the intermediate days of week-long celebrations.
 - The image of the Tray Icon changes during a Shabat day or celebration regardless of the reminders set.
+- The navigation window and reminder boxes now show the real lunar date according to the times for sun or moon omer.
+- The application title bar can show the lunar today and the Weekly Parashah.
 - The web update check is not performed on a day off while the application is running.
 - Boards are exportable as TXT files in addition to CSV and JSON.
 - Fixed celebrations board showing moon times in the case of sun omer.